 Artificial intelligence (AI) propelled by increasing availability of data and analytics is creating a revolution in the way technology works in solving complex problems.
-The fact that it utilizes, both structured and unstructured data to deliver powerful, conclusive result makes it highly sought after in areas of healthcare, entertainment, finance, transportation and more.
+The fact that it utilizes, both structured and unstructured data to deliver powerful, conclusive results makes it highly sought after in areas of healthcare, entertainment, finance, transportation, and more.

 What is AI actually and how does it work in healthcare?